ashmyytaa/cart253/jams/variation-jam/README.md

 ## Attribution

 For the code of my project, I referred to the p5.js reference website, as well as all the course materials, and in-class challenges done so far.
-As well as the examples gaven by the teacher.
-All the features that I have learned, that we didnt see in class such as the perlin noise, is all referenced with the p5.js website.
+References also come from in-class examples shows my the teacher such as the "Moving Stones" example, the "Overlapping Circles" example, as well as "Denying Stamp".
+Weekly challlenges in our class, such as the one for the week we learned arrays, its challenge inspired for my butterflies and fishes animations.
+The p5.js reference website had features that inspired me for my codes, such as the noise() function and the particles system materials.

 > - This project uses [p5.js](https://p5js.org).
 > - All my images used for my variation jam are from Google Images.